A Quick Few Points

 If you haven't yet managed to compile a list of users from one of the other methods above, we can attempt to use Kerberos pre-authentication and a word list to find usernames.

-, pull some AS-REP hashes, and attempt to crack them offline.
+kerbrutelog - Test for AS-REP hashes and attempt to crack them

 General Procedure